Mission 14 · Stage 2

 bool lastReading = HIGH;

-ledOn remembers the LED; lastReading remembers the previous button read.
+ledOn remembers the light; lastReading remembers what the button looked like before.

 void loop() {